 |Copyright © Nucleus Medical Media, Inc.|

 Hyphema caused by trauma is more common in males.
-Factors that may increase the chances of hyphema due to trauma include:
+Other things that may raise the risk of this problem from trauma are:

 - Playing sports that put the eyes at risk, such as racquetball

 - Using power tools without proper eye protection

 Health problems that may raise the risk are:

 - Eye diseases, such as glaucoma or anterior uveitis